AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 -->

 Interestingly enough, there isn't much of a difference in class hours between the categories.
 That highest category does include Japanese, along with various other languages such as Polish and Swahili.
-There doesn't seem to be much sense in which languages which are similar use gender in a similar way, causing few correlations in the end.
+There doesn't seem to be much sense in which languages which are similar use gender in a similar way, but the trend does align with my expectation that languages with more sophisticated gendered pronouns would be harder to learn.
+However, I should test their significance before jumping to conclusions.

-I'm drawn to testing the significance of these, admittedly weak, correlations.

 ```python
 c = '44A Gender Distinctions in Independent Personal Pronouns'